 Immunization is one of the processes of preventing your children from some infectious diseases that could occur from childhood through adulthood.
-This is a process done by the administration of a vaccine.
+Immunization involves the administration of a vaccine.
 Vaccinations started as far back as the times of ancient Greece.

 3 Misconceptions about Immunization

-There are many different beliefs on whether immunizations actually do much to protect their children or not.
-As a result of fear, the media, rumors and different reports there are misconceptions about the benefits versus the risk of immunizations.
+There are many different beliefs on whether immunizations actually do much to protect children or not.
+As a result of fear, the media, rumours and others report misconceptions about the benefits versus the risk of immunizations.
 Here are three misconceptions about immunization culled in part from the World Health Organization:

-- This statement tries to say that vaccines are not needed, but they actually are.
+This statement tries to say that we do not need vaccines, but we actually do.
 Diseases will not disappear without vaccines.
 If you do not vaccinate, the diseases will come back.
-Although better hygiene could prevent a disease for awhile, it will not make it disappear.
+Although better hygiene could prevent disease for a while, it will not make it disappear.

-- Most adverse effects from vaccines are minor and temporary, such as a sore arm or mild fever.
-These can often be controlled by taking Paracetamol after vaccination.
+Most adverse effects of vaccines are minor and temporary, such as a sore arm or mild fever.
+Paracetamol can often control these effects after vaccination.
 Most serious adverse effects occur rarely.

-- It is true that vaccination has enabled the reduction of most vaccine-preventable diseases in many Countries.
+It is true that vaccination has enabled the reduction of most vaccine-preventable diseases in many Countries.
 However, some of these diseases are prevalent in other Countries.
 Travel means that people can unknowingly bring these diseases into any Country.
-If such countries are not protected by vaccinations, these diseases could spread.
-The best way is to be informed about each Country you might visit or be exposed to.
+If such countries do not have a proper immunization process, these diseases can spread.
+The best way is to get adequate information about each Country you might visit.

 10 Common Diseases Immunization Prevents